Layout errors

 What are common layout errors that affect user experience?

-Common layout errors include inconsistent spacing, overlapping elements, and inadequate responsive design that doesn’t account for various screen sizes.
+Common layout errors include inconsistent spacing, overlapping elements, and inadequate Responsive Design that doesn’t account for various screen sizes.

 How can I test my website for layout errors on different devices?